r3nyou/category-TDD/README.md

 For phpunit-selenium, make sure you have installed JDK, you can download from https://openjdk.java.net/

-And selenium server and web driver can download form https://www.selenium.dev/downloads/
+For selenium server and web driver can download form https://www.selenium.dev/downloads/